Tracking gluten immunoreactive peptides from the grain to the gut and beyond

 My central hypothesis is that gluten structure and content determine its digestibility, which, in turn, leads to different GIP profiles in biosamples from healthy individuals and WRD patients.

-Methodology and Ambition
+Methodology and Impact

 The unique toolbox of methods that I will put in place will provide a fundamentally new understanding of how protein structures govern digestibility and how the resulting peptides pass through the human digestive system.